mdolab/OpenAeroStruct/openaerostruct/docs/advanced_features/solver.rst

 Default Solvers
 ---------------
 The default nonlinear solver for aerostructural coupling is ``NonlinearBlockGS``.
-For underling aerodynamic and structural analysis, we use Scipy's LU factorization to solve linear systems (``scipy.sparse.linal.splu`` for structural FEM, and ``scipy.linalg.lu_factor/lu_solve`` for VLM).
+For underlying aerodynamic and structural analysis, we use Scipy's LU factorization to solve linear systems (``scipy.sparse.linal.splu`` for structural FEM, and ``scipy.linalg.lu_factor/lu_solve`` for VLM).

-The default linear solver for computing derivatives is ``DirectSolver``, which uses LU factorization and back substituaion.
+The default linear solver for computing derivatives is ``DirectSolver``, which uses LU factorization and back substitution.
 The default settings are defined in ``openaerostruct/integration/aerostruct_groups.py``.

 Recommendations
 ---------------
-For aerostructural nonlinear solver, we recommend the default ``NonlinearBlockGS`` solver.
+For the aerostructural nonlinear solver, we recommend the default ``NonlinearBlockGS`` solver.
 This solver is suitable for the circular dependency between aerodynamics and structure.
-More detailed discussion on the solver selection can be found in the `this paper <http://websites.umich.edu/~mdolaboratory/pdf/Chauhan2018a.pdf>`_.
+A more detailed discussion on the solver selection can be found in `this paper <http://websites.umich.edu/~mdolaboratory/pdf/Chauhan2018a.pdf>`_.

 For derivative computation, the default ``DirectSolver`` works well when the mesh is coarse.
 If your mesh is large (say, `nx=5` and `ny=15` or more), you may want to consider a different solver, such as ``LinearBlockGS`` or ``PETScKrylov``.